Cancer Canyon

 You'll have a second night at Phantom Ranch.
 You'll burn those fears in tonight's campfire ... then you'll dance like a wild Indian and celebrate the fact you're living through another night in the canyon and you're going to make it to Bright Angel Lodge.

-What's Your Darkest Fear?
+Your Darkest Fear:

 You're on your way out of Phantom Ranch to Bright Angel, but the sky's gotten dark.
 You see the lightning in the distance and you can smell the rain.
 You've had to leave the trail to find cover and now you're lost.